openbmc/openbmc/meta-arm/meta-arm-bsp/documentation/corstone1000/software-architecture.rst

 An external system is intended to implement use-case specific functionality.
 The system is based on Cortex-M3 and run RTX RTOS.
-Communictaion between external system and Host(cortex-A35) is performed using MHU as transport mechanism and rpmsg messaging system.
+Communication between the external system and Host (Cortex-A35) is performed using MHU as transport mechanism and rpmsg messaging system (the external system support in Linux is disabled in this release.
+More info about this change can be found in the release-notes).

 Overall, the Corstone-1000 architecture is designed to cover a range of Power, Performance, and Area (PPA) applications, and enable extension